exekube/exekube/README.md

 #### Legacy imperative workflow (CLI)

-Command line tools like `gcloud`, `kubectl`, and `helm` will be familiar to engineers already familiar with Google Cloud Platform and Kubernetes.
-These tools are battle-tested and work well, but are considered "legacy" here since this framework aims to be **declarative**.
-Most CLI and GUI tools will be eventually deprecated in favor of using a declarative tool -- Terraform.
+Command line tools `kubectl` and `helm` are known to those who are familiar with Kubernetes.
+Google Cloud SDK (with `gcloud`) is used for managing infrastructure on the Google Cloud Platform.

 - `xk gcloud`
 - `xk kubectl`